0x90d/videoduplicatefinder/README.md

 # Binaries

-[Daily build v3](https://github.com/0x90d/videoduplicatefinder/releases/tag/3.0.x) (You need to download FFmpeg and FFprobe yourself, see below!
+[Daily build](https://github.com/0x90d/videoduplicatefinder/releases/tag/3.0.x) (You need to download FFmpeg and FFprobe yourself, see below!
 Please note the attachments of this release are automatically created and replaced on every new commit.)

 # Requirements

 #### FFmpeg & FFprobe:

+#### Windows user:
 Get latest package from https://ffmpeg.org/download.html I recommend the full (GPL) shared version.
 If you want to use native ffmpeg binding for much faster speed you must download the **5.0 stable shared** version.

 Extract ffmpeg and ffprobe into the same directory of VDF.GUI.dll.
 Or into a sub folder called `bin`.
 Or make sure it can be found in `PATH` system environment variable